-Property Owner: Under California law, a property owner can be held liable for damage caused by willful acts or a lack of ordinary care in property management.
-If the owner is aware of a construction hazard but does nothing about it, he or she may be held partially responsible for the following accident.
+- Property Owner: Under California law, a property owner can be held liable for damage caused by willful acts or a lack of ordinary care in property management.
+If the owner is aware of a construction hazard but does nothing about it, they may be held partially responsible for the following accident.

 In the event of a construction site accident, personal injury claims may be made on the following grounds: